matter-labs/zinc/docs/developer-roadmap.md

 - standard library (from bellman) ✔

-## Version 0.4 ✘
+## Version 0.4 ✔

+- type aliases ✔
+- `for` loops with `while` ✔
 - arrays ✔
-- tuples ✘
+- tuples ✔
-- structures ✘
-- `for` loops with `while` ✔
+- structures ✔

 ## Version 0.5